Zoning Planning & Land Use Law in Pennsylvania

 If a condition on your property violates the local zoning laws of Harrisburg, Pennsylvania, there are a few different solutions.

 It should be obvious that the first option you should consider is to correct the violation.
 If doing this wouldn't cost you very much, or pose a huge inconvenience, you should obviously do this.

 But what happens if you've invested a large amount of effort and money into improving your land, and you later discover that you've committed some relatively minor zoning violation?
 You are generally entitled to seek what is known as a "variance" in these cases.
 A variance is simply when your local government makes a small exception to the zoning rules to accommodate a small violation that would be difficult to fix.
 A variance will typically be granted if the violation doesn't harm anyone, and enforcing Harrisburg, Pennsylvania's zoning laws to the letter would not, in this case, advance their purposes.

 Moreover, zoning ordinances cannot be applied against you retroactively.
 For example, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you live in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Harrisburg, Pennsylvania Attorney Help?
+What Can A Harrisburg, Pennsylvania Attorney Do?